Jeon-san/containerized_classifier_api/README.md

 * **requirements.txt** --- list of all dependencies used to build the docker image

 ## How to deploy this API

+### Pre-requisite
+Make sure that docker is installed on your machine

 ### Clone the directory
 Go to the directory where you want to create your project and run: